kumahq/kuma/docs/madr/decisions/017-mesh-proxy-template.md

 * Because list are appended, there is no way to override or exclude modifications.
   This should be fine for this time being, since proxy templates are managed by the mesh operator.
   We could introduce `modifications` next to `appendModifications` or provide more general mechanism for excluding/overriding.
-* `modifications` section stays the same as with the old policy
+* `modifications` section stays almost the same as with the old policy except `jsonPatches` field.
+* `jsonPatches` is the alternative way of patching config which we also use in `ContainerPatch`.
+  It is more expensive to execute, because before applying the patch we need to marshal the config to JSON.
+  It should not be a default way of patching things, but this way we can overcome some limitations of a default proto merge.
+  You can modify TypedConfig, because TypedConfig is serialized to JSON.
+This solves _Merging of TypedConfig_ You can modify parts of lists (add element, etc.).
+This solves _Appending to lists_

 #### Name alternatives